ZouZixuan666/FIT1056-Sem2-2025/README.md

 1. Admin Authentication
    To access these functions, you must authenticate as an admin:
    Password is hardcoded for now （password: 123）

+## summary for all PSTS ##

+In Pst 1, the basic idea of this music manege system had been formed.
+By using in-memory prototype some functions can be domostrated.
+With in the upgrades in Pst2 datas are nolonger temparery it been saved in a MSMS.josn provided a consistet storage for data For PST 3 the codes been redesigned based on Object-Oriented (OOP) design provide more felexable editing more modular coding and prevent from code leak.
+In order to make it more user friendly a GUI formed by streamlit is implemented, it sepereas the fornmt end and back end ont only better looking but also increase the system security, Scalability and maintainability.
+Current PST 5, few more function been added including the log function make the system "crash-proof" always can backtracking from the log as well as the auto tester using Pytest.
+Spam the code with edge cases and large numbers autometicly can filtter out some hiden indecents that human test can't indentified.

 Created by [ZouZixuan].
 Thanks for veiwing!!!